 When adding users, try to find the role that best describes what you want them to do on your site.
 If you’re setting up an account for a user that only plans to contribute a few posts, make them a contributor.
 Reserve the Author and Editor roles for trusted users that have a long-term commitment to your site.

 Finally, be particularly stingy with the Administrator role.
 When you make another user an Administrator on your site, you’re literally creating a separate set of keys for your site and handing them to someone else.
 Not only will they be able to take your site for a joyride, just having an extra set of keys laying around significantly increases the risk of your site being hijacked.

 In fact, we suggest you avoid the Administrator role entirely.
 In almost all cases, the Editor role would be a better choice.

-Augment your password with an extra layer of authentication
+Add an extra layer of security - authentication

 With Two Step Authentication, you can use any iOS, Android, Blackberry, or SMS-capable mobile device as a unique key to your blog.
 After you sign up for the service, you will need to enter a specially generated one-time code whenever you try to log in to your blog.
 This means that even if someone gets your password, they won’t be able to log in without possessing your mobile device as well.